kenjis/php-framework-benchmark/README.md

 |zf-2.4             |              69.69|     1.7|       2.25|     4.5|
 |typo3-flow-2.3     |              41.46|     1.0|       5.25|    10.5|

+Note(1): All the results are run on php with phalcon.so.
+If you don't load phalcon.so, the rps except for Phalcon probably increase.

 ## How to Benchmark

 Install source code as <http://localhost/php-framework-benchmark/>.